Peergos/Peergos/README.md

 ----
 Want to try it out now?
 Here's our demo [https://demo.peergos.net](https://demo.peergos.net).

-Beta
+Sign-up
 ----
-Our beta is live at https://beta.peergos.net/.
+We run a server at at https://peergos.net/.
 There are a limited number of free accounts available.
+You can upgrade to a paid account to get more storage.

 Tech book
 ---------